-- According to IEA's estimates, global oil demand increased by 2.3 mb/d in FY'23 to 101.8 mb/d (1.0 mb/d more than in FY'19), led by resurgent consumption in China, particularly for jet fuel and petrochemical feedstocks.
-Following the relaxation of its anti-Covid lockdown measures, China resumed its established role as the primary engine of world oil demand growth, with its demand expected to have risen by 1.7 mb/d in FY'23 (about 76% of the estimated total global gains). - The IEA expects global oil demand to grow by a further 1.3 mb/d in FY'24 to 103.2 mb/d, with China accounting for about 46% of the total estimated world gains; in this respect, Chinese demand for naphtha is expected to be the main contributor, rising by 250 kb/d in '24 as new steam crackers start up. - Global refinery throughputs increased by 1.5 mb/d y-o-y in FY'23 to 82.3 mb/d and are forecast to increase by a further 1.2 mb/d in FY'24.
+- According to IEA's estimates, global oil demand increased by 2.3 mb/d in FY'23 to 101.8 mb/d (1.2 mb/d more than in FY'19), led by resurgent consumption in China, particularly for jet fuel and petrochemical feedstocks.
+Following the relaxation of its anti-Covid lockdown measures, China resumed its established role as the primary engine of world oil demand growth, with its demand expected to have risen by 1.7 mb/d in FY'23 (about 76% of the estimated total global gains). - The IEA expects global oil demand to grow by a further 1.2 mb/d in FY'24 to 103.0 mb/d, with China accounting for about 45% of the total estimated world gains; in this respect, Chinese demand for naphtha is expected to be the main contributor, rising by 231 kb/d in FY'24 as new steam crackers start up. - Global refinery throughputs increased by 1.5 mb/d in FY'23 to 82.3 mb/d and is forecast to increase by a further 1.0 mb/d in FY'24 to 83.3 mb/d.
 Growth in FY'24 continues to be dominated by countries East of Suez.
-However, last year's non-OECD refinery throughput increase of 1.8 mb/d was largely driven by China (+1.3 mb/d), while FY'24 growth will be led by the Middle East (+0.7 mb/d), followed by Africa (+0.3 mb/d), and China (+0.2 mb/d).
-The strong rise in Middle East refinery throughput is a result of recently commissioned capacity in Kuwait and Oman, as well as a rebound in Saudi Arabian runs following a heavy Q4'23 maintenance schedule.
+However, last year's non-OECD refinery throughput increase of 1.8 mb/d was largely driven by China (+1.3 mb/d), while in FY'24 growth will be led by the Middle East (+0.7 mb/d), followed by Africa (+0.3 mb/d), and China (+0.2 mb/d).
+The strong rise in Middle East refinery throughput is a result of recently commissioned capacity in Kuwait and Oman, as well as a rebound in Saudi Arabian runs following a heavy O4'23 maintenance schedule.